Sunlight, Snow, Red Rocks and Desert

-Ask our gift shop staff which gallery shows have received the most accolades in recent years - they'll tell you visitors still ask to see works by Gilbert painter and Friends-of-the-Arboretum annual member, Bud Heiss; he returns as our featured artists by popular demand for March 2015, showcasing new paintings of Arboretum scenes and Sonoran Desert vistas.
+Ask our gift shop staff which gallery shows have received the most acclaim in recent years and they'll tell you that visitors still ask to see works by this Gilbert painter and Friends-of-the-Arboretum annual member..
 Viewers should expect to find familiar views from around the gardens and trails: the High Trail and Queen Creek are among places which catch this artist's eye.
+New this year, look for winter scenes of the Superstitions, Four Peaks, the Grand Canyon and Sedona.

 "My paintings are both a representation of the physical world and a reflection of my inner self.
-An idealized reality if you will.
-Most of my works have many elements that are entirely invented – more so these days.
-Relationships are extremely important in painting as in life.
+An idealized reality if you will."
+Most of his works have many elements that are entirely invented.
+"Painting is all about relationships.
+Just like life.
 The number of relationships to consider within a painting , both visual and psychological, is mind boggling.
-I'll move things around, invent a tree here, deepen a shadow there, move an area forward, always considering the subtle changes in relationships as I make these adjustments.
-Each year my painting process evolves a bit .
-I am relying less on my photo references and inventing a great portion of each painting these days.
-This process is much slower, less certain and to be sure, less comfortable.
+I'll move things around, invent a tree here, deepen a shadow there, move an area forward, always considering the subtle changes in relationships as I make these adjustments."

 or call 602-616-6895